FileWave Anywhere Help Menus

 FileWave Anywhere

-After issuing the reboot command a dialog will be seen by any logged-in user that will look similar to the first dialog below.
-Note that the below images are from Windows 11, and this will look slightly different on Windows 10.
+After FileWave issues the restart command, any logged-in user sees a warning dialog similar to the first example below.
+The screenshots are from Windows 11, so the prompt may look slightly different on Windows 10.

 Send Verify Command